I have a few encouraging thoughts for anyone who has wanted to draw more, and good news!

 Something I didn't internalize for a long time is that all drawing comes from reference.

 Another way to think about a reference is to compare it to an academic paper.
-Most academic papers require sources to be referenced, whether or not actual quotes are used inline.
+Most academic papers require sources to be either credited, or interpreted with enough distance from the source to be considered different or fresh.
 The development of a strong concept in any form is aided by the use of reference.

 An example of great reference: Norman Rockwell's photographs he used for his paintings.